 - Food, nutrition and health

 - Food science

 - Food safety

 - Food choice

-- Food provenance.
+- Food provenance

-Students will complete 2 non-examination assessments in Year 11 which are set by the examination board.
+Students will complete two non-examination assessments in Year 11 which are set by the examination board.
 The first will allow them to investigate the working characteristics of ingredients and the second will prepare them to plan, prepare and cook a menu of 3 dishes.
+Both NEAs are submitted with a written document.

-A01: Demonstrate knowledge and understanding of nutrition, food, cooking and preparation.
+AO1: Demonstrate knowledge and understanding of nutrition, food, cooking and preparation.
 AO2: Apply knowledge and understanding of nutrition, food, cooking and preparation.
 AO3: Plan, prepare and present dishes, combining appropriate techniques.